hbelmiro/issues-i-can-help-you-with/README.md

 Just open a PR with the fix and add `@hbelmiro` (me) as a reviewer.

-If you prefer to validate your solution before sending the PR, [send me a message](https://thegreatapi.com/social-media/) telling your plans.
+If you prefer to validate your solution before sending the PR, [send me a message](https://thegreatapi.com/social-media/) telling me about your plans.

 ## Good First Issues